 English majors, especially those with any form of writing as a concentration, would take a variety of introductory writing classes like fiction or poetry.
 From there, we'd have the option to explore courses relating more specifically to our area of study.
 Journalism majors would take classes in newswriting and other forms of media production, while creative writing majors would spend a semester in an advanced fiction workshop class or screenwriting.
 These classes could also be used as electives counting towards the completion of the bachelor's program, so a student aspiring for a career in the newsroom could still take that poetry class without difficulty.

-As a student, the majority of my fiction writing classes revolved around the short story, reading published works while writing our own pieces.
+As a student, the majority of my fiction writing classes revolved around the short story, reading and analyzing published works while writing our own pieces.

 I also took classes in poetry, playwriting, screenwriting, podcasting, and newswriting, the last of which eventually led me to join the student newspaper as a copy editor starting in my junior year.